-Survival Spanish for Librarians Course Posted by Transparent Language on May 4, 2016 in Language Learning, Language News, libraries
+Survival Spanish for Librarians Course Posted by Transparent Language on May 4, 2016 in For Libraries

 In our increasingly diverse population, languages are critical to almost every public service industry.